bunsanweb/anatta-engine/examples/readme.md

 The `agent` is accessed from browser UI html.

 - How to use programmable `agent` in the `Engine`
-- How `agent`s interact from outside asynchromnously.
+- How `agent`s interact from outside asynchronously.

-Thw `wall` is just write and update a single message.
+The `wall` is just write and update a single message.

 ## `fileuploader` example